Rang Rasiya

-Rang Rasiya (English title: Colours of passion) is an Indian erotic drama film based on the life of the 19th-century Indian painter Raja Ravi Varma.
-Made as a bilingual, the film is titled Rang Rasiya in its Hindi version and Colours of Passion in English.
-The film, directed by Ketan Mehta, is produced by his wife Deepa Sahi and by Aanand Mahendroo.
-It stars Randeep Hooda as the title character and Nandana Sen as his love interest.
+Rang Rasiya, titled Colours of Passion in English, is a 2014 Indian drama film written and directed by Ketan Mehta, based on the life of the 19th century Indian painter Raja Ravi Varma.
+It was released bilingually in Hindi as Rang Rasiya and in English as Colours of Passion.
+The film was a cinematic adaptation of the novel Raja Ravi Varma by Ranjit Desai.
+It stars Randeep Hooda as Raja Ravi Varma and Nandana Sen as his love interest.